empirical-run/appwright/.changeset/rich-squids-brush.md

 "appwright": patch
 ---

-feat: added capability to search element using xpath
+feat: added capability to search element using regex